Mappa

 As with all previous COIN titles, Falling Sky ships in GMT’s “reinforced double deep box,” a large, armored thing that keeps every little piece safe.
 And there are a lot of those: 200 wooden pieces, with cardboard counters galore.
 The cards are their usual, thick slabs, which makes them capable of enduring hours of abuse, if a little tricky to riffle shuffle.
 The (mounted) mapboard is pretty—not quite the showstopper served up with Liberty or Death, but the thing offers more eye candy than the standard, functional, and a little drab board found in each other COIN opus.
 I like a board that stops passersby in their tracks and forces them to inquire about the game, and the one that ships with Falling Sky does a nice job of it.
 It’s interesting to note that the board is much smaller than what COIN veterans have come to expect: indeed, it shares its diminutive dimensions with the Cuba Libre board.
 Ah, but it achieves this through subterfuge, in that each faction’s holding box (where unused pieces are temporarily stored) exists as an external rectangle of cardboard instead of residing in a corner of the map.
 It makes no mechanical difference, but it can trick the unwary gamer into believing that Falling Sky will consume less table space than most of its older brothers.
 Just don’t put away that Ping-Pong table yet.

+Then there are the player aids, and those are legion.
+(I couldn’t resist the pun.
+I’m not even sorry.)
 Four foldouts feature information relevant to all four playable factions; two more foldouts sport decision flowcharts for any non-player factions in your I-don’t-have-enough-friends games; two additional aids detail the sequence of a Winter round, as well as highlighting the nasty stuff those Germanic tribes have in store for you; and one last foldout outlines even more rules for non-player factions, plus the whole battle procedure (a little difficult to grok at first, but ultimately very smooth and logical).

 A 32-page rulebook and a 48-page playbook round out the package.
 But don’t panic just yet: there’s no need to study all of it before you jump into your first game.
 Which doesn’t mean it’ll be a cakewalk.
+Read on.

 RULES OF ENGAGEMENT

+I’ve written this before about other entries in the COIN series, but it bears repeating: the game is not complicated, but reading the rules can (almost certainly will) be overwhelming.
+This is because half the rules—eight pages out of 16, in the case at hand—consist of lists of procedures.
+And that makes for a pretty sedate read. (“The Aedui can do this, or this, or this, or even that.
+Then the Arverni can do this, or possibly this…”) Otherwise, the core system is very simple.
 So what I always do when I’m teaching a COIN game to new players (or having them prepare for their first game) is explain (or ask them to read) everything but the actions and special abilities of each faction.
 You can read the action titles in bold (Rally, March, Raid, Battle…) to get a very general sense of what everyone will be doing, but otherwise, skip that section.
 You’ll be reading and re-reading all of that from the player aids anyway, even if you read them in advance, because that stuff is hard to learn unless you’re doing it as you’re reading it.
 So you might as well absorb everything else about the game—turn sequence, what happens during Winter, winning conditions—which amounts to eight pages when it comes to Falling Sky.
+Trust me: read those eight pages, sit down with the extremely well done foldouts, and let it fly.

 The playbook offers another path to enlightenment, and that’s its detailed tutorial, spread out over 16 illustrated pages.
 You’ll also find non-player examples in there, as well as design notes and strategy tips.
 All of which becomes very interesting… once you have a couple of games under your belt.
 At the very least.